junpeihonma/ultrasonic-echo-based-depth-estimation/README.md

 **TUS-Echo** can be obatined from [here](https://github.com/junpeihonma/TUS-Echo).

-**Replica-VisualEchoes** can be obatined from [here](https://github.com/facebookresearch/VisualEchoes).
-We have used the 128x128 image resolution for our experiment.

 ## Training

 To train the model, first download the pre-trained material net from above link.